drojdjou/squareroot.js/tutorials/content/bone-export.md

 2. Disable all the mess and Null Objects
 3. Fine tune the import setting (scale, normals, etc...)
 4. Select the object and J3D > Export
+5. If model does not have animations, uncheck the "Export Animation" checkbox

 ### WebGL / Squareroot